ircv3/ircv3.github.io/_irc/index.md

 ## [Message Tags]({{site.baseurl}}/specs/core/message-tags-3.2.html)

 Message tags extend the core framing used with IRC messages, and allow extended data to be send with messages.
-Tags are used by a number of extensions, and we consider them a core part of IRCv3 and of supporting new extensions.

-This feature is considered essential and all software implementing IRCv3 **must** implement at least the core Message Tags specification.
+Message tags are widely used in the IRCv3 specifications.
+As such, most software implementing IRCv3 extensions will want to to implement the core Message Tags specification.

 The [core Message Tags spec]({{site.baseurl}}/specs/core/message-tags-3.2.html) covers the required message changes, how tag data is formatted and escaped, and